damiankryzia71/gazebo-lidar/README.md

 Use the included `2d_lidar_visualization_from_gst.cpp` file to visualize the point cloud data with OpenCV.
 Use the included `CMakeLists.txt`.

+This program includes code to set up and read data from the GStreamer pipeline created by the Gazebo plugin.

-This program includes the `LoadPointCloudGst` function.
+This program also includes the `LoadPointCloudGst` function.
 This function uses the streamed metadata and ranges to compute 2D (X, Y) points and stores them in a `cv::Mat` object.
 This is an efficient way to store point cloud data and in this case we're using it for visualization.
 ```cpp
 bool LoadPointCloudGst(cv::Mat &pcd, GstElement *appsink)
 {